dwyl/flutter-phoenix-channels-demo/backend/README.md

   * Run `mix setup` to install and setup dependencies.
   * Start Phoenix endpoint with `mix phx.server`.

-Your backend should be up and running!
+Your backend should be up and running on `localhost:4000`!